 DISCLAIMER: I don’t claim to be a trainer, a coach, or a medical provider.
 These workouts and suggestions are only provided for informational purposes.
 Only those individuals who can safely complete these workouts should attempt them.

 Check with your coach and parents before beginning.
 Always consult with your health care provider before starting any new workout regimen.
 If you can’t safely complete an exercise or workout, modify it so it best fits your capabilities.

-My Pick for Best Dryland Equipment for Swimmers at Home
+Our Overall Pick for Best Dryland Equipment for Swimmers at Home

 1. Resistance Bands

 The best equipment for dryland at home are resistance bands.
 Not only do they come in a wide variety and levels of resistance, they’re also a great tool for daily stretching.

 They have other added bonuses, such as:

 - Affordable (most types)

 - Easy to pack for training trips, away meets, and traveling

 While they won’t replace the strength building that weights can give you, they offer a good alternative.
 And, you can do dozens of different dryland workouts at home with the bands.